 With experience, you will find that you will be able to practice more often, regardless of where you are or what’s happening around you.
 And when you can do this, you will know that every time you meditated in the past, whether you felt like it or not (especially when you didn’t feel like it), has been of benefit to get you to this point where it’s easy for you.

-So, when you are waiting for the bus or train, in the dentists waiting room, 10 minutes before your favorite TV show starts, or anytime you think ‘what should I do now?’ just turn your attention to your breath and notice ‘how do I feel now?’
+So, when you are waiting for the bus or train, in the dentist waiting room, 10 minutes before your favorite TV show starts, or anytime you think ‘What should I do now?’ just turn your attention to your breath and notice ‘how do I feel now?’
 And you will feel your body become relaxed, your mind will find peace, and clarity will saturate your entire being.

 Writing down the positive experiences you had and the good feelings you achieved in each session will give you something to refer back to when you don’t feel like meditating.
 However, as I have already mentioned, sometimes it’s ok to just skip a session or two….